LeeWannacott/DataCamp-Projects/README.md

 # 4R.
 Exploring the Kaggle Data Science Survey
 Discover what top tools Kaggle participants use for data science and machine learning.

+# 5R.
+Data Science for Social Good: Crime Study
+Use data science to catch criminals.
+Uses ggmap to map Grand theft auto's in San Fransisco.